pkirkham/pkirkham.github.io/_posts/analysis/2026-03-27-kozeny-kirkham-poro-perm.md

 ## The Kozeny-Kirkham Permeability Equation

-All the pieces are now in place.
+All the pieces are now in place and in Part VI we can now finally assemble our permeability equation.
 With the modified pore throat model we can derive a more general form of the Kozeny permeability model which I’ll refer to as the Kozeny-Kirkham model.

 It is possible that someone has previously derived this form of the Kozeny equation.
 After all, it is not particularly obscure or complex.
 That said, I’ve never seen this mentioned anywhere else in the literature.
 To be best of my knowledge it is novel.